Respondents are increasingly answering to surveys using mobile and tablet devices.

 Video voxpops.
 Mobile surveys are a great way to capture a video recorded response to open ended questions and add a qualitative element to results.

 Test on multiple devices.
-This will allow you to undestand how respondents will experience the survey when responding via different devices.
+This will allow you to understand how respondents will experience the survey when responding via different devices.

 Ultimately, a survey that has been designed with mobiles in mind from the start will work equally as well across all devices.
 However, a survey that has not been designed with this in mind can face challenges in trying to make questions work on a mobile.